How far apart are fire hydrants

 5. Regulatory Standards: Local and national regulations often dictate specific requirements for the spacing of water supply points, ensuring compliance with safety and operational standards.

-See also How do you say first name in spanish
+See also How do you say computer mouse in spanish

 Balancing these technical factors is essential for designing a robust and effective water supply network that meets the needs of the community while adhering to engineering best practices.